yxiao69/yxiao69.github.io/_posts/2018-01-28-perceptron.md

 ```

 4. Generate the Annotation file

 We limit the number of columns we need here.
-We then remove any duplicates since this is simply an annotation file.
+Then remove any duplicates since this is simply an annotation file.
 No data summarization is required for this step.

 ```r